Percutaneous Balloon Valvuloplasty

 Frequently Asked Questions (FAQs)

-A minimally invasive procedure to widen a narrowed heart valve.
+A minimally invasive procedure to widen narrowed heart valves.

-Which heart valves can be treated with this procedure?
+Which heart valve is typically treated with this procedure?

-Through a catheter inserted in an artery, usually in the leg.
+Through a catheter inserted in a blood vessel, usually in the groin, guided to the heart valve.

 What are the benefits of this procedure?

-What is the recovery time after percutaneous balloon valvuloplasty?
+What is the typical recovery time after Percutaneous balloon valvuloplasty?

 If you have any feedback, please get in touch.